Why You Should Always Get an Itemized Hospital Bill

-You can look up local facilities using a tool like Healthcare Bluebook to verify whether your bill was correctly priced or contact other providers to see their cash costs.
+You can look up local facilities using a tool like HST Connect to verify whether your bill was correctly priced or contact other providers to see their cash costs.

 How Liberty HealthShare Can Help

 The care you receive is nothing to take lightly, and the cost of the medical procedures you undergo shouldn’t be taken lightly either.
 When it comes to your health, you must keep your eyes peeled to ensure you're receiving the best care possible at a fair price.
-Asking for an itemized hospital bill and a self-pay discount can help you do that.
+Asking for an itemized hospital bill can help you do that.